Jan Carew: The black movement and the problem of culture

 Carew was a pioneer in the field of Pan-African Studies.
 Some of the noted figures to whom Carew has been connected are W. E. B. Du Bois, Paul Robeson, Langston Hughes, Malcolm X, Kwame Nkrumah, Shirley Graham Du Bois, Maurice Bishop, Cheikh Anta Diop, Edward Scobie, John Henrik Clarke, Tsegaye Medhin Gabre, Sterling D. Plumpp and Ivan Van Sertima.

 The invasion of Grenada and the redefinition of colonial history

-In his book Grenada: The Hour Will Strike Again (1985), published two years after the American invasion of Grenada, "Carew unearthed and revealed sources of independence in the country itself.
+In his book Grenada: The Hour Will Strike Again (1985), published two years after the United States invasion of Grenada, "Carew unearthed and revealed sources of independence in the country itself.
 [The book] went back to and beyond the struggles of the rebellious African captives, but to the epic resistance of the island's indigenous population."

 The environmental issue

 As noted by Eusi Kwayana, Carew "was an environmentalist long before it become fashionable" and made a recommendation to the government of Guyana for an international involvement for a million acres of forestland in Guyana, which inspired an Act on the Guyanese statute book to provide for approximately 360,000 hectares of tropical rainforest for the purposes of research "to make available to Guyana and the International Community systems, methods, and techniques for the sustainable management and utilisation of the multiple resources of the Tropical forest and the conservation of biological diversity and for matters incidental thereto."